KQM-git/TCL/characters/hydro/xingqiu.md

 * **Rain Sword's** damage reduction is a snapshot.
 * **Rain Sword's** interruption resistance can stack with other skills of similar effects.
 * While casting **Guhua Sword: Fatal Rainscreen**, Xingqiu can start dashing on frame 36 and start casting **Guhua Sword: Raincutter** on frame 58.
-* **Rain Sword** orbitals apply hydro every 2.5s
 * After the **Rain Swords** pop, there is a small window of time where Xingqiu can apply hydro to enemies, even if the rain swords aren't visible
   * this occurs with the orbitals created by both Xingqiu's Skill and Burst
 {% endtab %}

 {% tab title="Guhua Sword: Raincutter" %}